Yangshuo County and Guilin, China

 Once again, our rooms were on the third floor.
 At this level, any room in Yangshuo would have “the right view.”
 We took adjacent rooms connected by a common balcony.
 Glass walls gave a sense of communion with treetops and the ubiquitous mountains.
 I could live here, wishful thinking.

 One of our long-haired hosts was a chef.
 He whipped up dinner for us on our first night.
 Hosts and guests gathered around the round table.
 I was the sole non-Chinese speaker amidst the unintelligible chatter.
 The only other guest aside from my group was a middle-aged Taiwanese man.
 After dinner I asked Quinn what he went on about.
 The man had been badmouthing my country – a dangerous place teeming with robbers – right to my clueless face.
+That explained why he looked away when I took a group photo.
 I wanted to poke his bulging eyes out with my chopsticks.

 Post-dinner, my friends and I repaired to the front lawn.
 What better place to have a philosophical discussion than under the moon and stars?
 Koller posed existential questions between puffs of cigarette.
 By ten, loverboy host announced he would be locking the front door for the night.
 We carried on with our discussion at the roof top well beyond midnight.